eya-sghaier/InnovaTrip/README.md

 #### 9. Find service providers with a rating greater than 4
 - **Query Purpose**: Selects highly-rated service providers by applying a filter on `rating`.
-- **Expected Results**: Providers with a rating higher than 4, sorted from highest to lowest.
+- ** Results**: Providers with a rating higher than 4, sorted from highest to lowest.

 #### 10. Get the name and nationality of tourists younger than 30 and from French nationality
 - **Query Purpose**: Retrieves `foaf:name` and `nationality` for tourists who are French and under 30 years old.
-- **Expected Results**: A refined list showing French tourists below 30, with their names and nationality.
+- ** Results**: A refined list showing French tourists below 30, with their names and nationality.

 #### 11. List all photos with their resolution and the place they describe
 - **Query Purpose**: Displays all `Photo` instances with their `imageResolution` and the `Place` they are linked to via `mediaOf`.
-- **Expected Results**: A list of photos, their resolutions, and the places they represent.
+- ** Results**: A list of photos, their resolutions, and the places they represent.

 #### 12. List transport services with a bus or train route and their prices
 - **Query Purpose**: Uses a UNION to gather transport services that either have a `busRoute` or `trainRoute`, showing their route and price.
-- **Expected Results**: Transport options filtered by type (bus or train), with their route and price listed.
+- ** Results**: Transport options filtered by type (bus or train), with their route and price listed.

 ---